 For further information on the current issue as well as on ordering a full set of back issues, please scroll down this page.
 For specific articles, click on the Register Articles to the left.
 Libraries, historians and genealogists would find a complete set of the indexes to the over 50 years of journal articles to be a valuable addition to their shelves.
 A complete set of 10 indexes - a value of $100 - can still be ordered for $30 plus $5 for s&h.

-The current issue is #53, 2014, which carries the separate title of The Beginnings of Baptists in Virginia and features the 300th anniversary of a Baptist minister to be appointed by the English Baptists.
-Fred Anderson, executive director of the VBHS, has compiled an article on Robert Norden, the first minister, and the historical theories and known facts regarding "the Virginia Mission."
-He also visited England in 2014 and conducted research in a private library in London and visited the hamlet which was Norden's home community.
+The issue #53, 2014, carries the separate title of The Beginnings of Baptists in Virginia and features the 300th anniversary of a Baptist minister to be appointed by the English Baptists.
+Fred Anderson, executive director of the VBHS, compiled an article on Robert Norden, the first minister, and the historical theories and known facts regarding "the Virginia Mission."
+He visited England and conducted research in a private library in London and visited the hamlet which was Norden's home community.
 Another major treatment in the current issue is an examination of the effects of the Civil War upon Virginia Baptists and their churches.
 Written by Mike Whitt of the VBHS staff, the article covers the four years of the war and is based upon the author's extensive use of primary sources in the VBHS collection.
 Also included is an article by Fred Anderson on the centennial of the present campus of the University of Richmond.
 The relocation to the west end and the building of the original buildings was a tremendous undertaking promoted chiefly by Virginia Baptists.
 Yet another feature are the papers of the 2013-14 Heritage Fellows appointed by the Heritage Center.
 Abby Chapin of Virginia Tech and Katie Wilkins of Bluefield College interviewed persons associated with church planting today among Virginia Baptists and their findings are printed in #53.
-The current issue has been sent to all annual members.
-Others may order a copy for $26 including tax and s&h.
+Order a copy for $26 including tax and s&h.

 The previous issue is #52, 2013, which carries the separate title of Powerful Preachers.
 It features an overview of Virginia Baptist preachers of the 18th, 19th and early 20th centuries.
 It includes feature articles on the following: William E. Hatcher, Joshua Brown Hutson, James Edward Hutson and Jeremiah Bell Jeter.
 The Jeter article was written by Arden Sizemore, the Heritage Center's Heritage Fellow for 2012-13.
 She transcribed sermons written by Jeter in the Civil War.
 Also included is an article by Fred Anderson on his portrayals of William E. Hatcher and the award-winning essay by Rachel Cook on racial reconciliation.
 Michael Whitt has compiled a listing of African-American Baptist preachers serving in Virginia in the years immediately following the Civil War.
 Powerful Preachers (VBR #52, 2013) can be ordered for $26 including tax and s&h.